syncfusion-content/uwp-docs/uwp/SfCellGrid/Interactive-Features.md

 {% endhighlight %}
 {% endtabs %}

-### CellContextMenuOpening Event
+### CellContextMenuOpening event

-This event occurs when the context menu opens in SfCellGrid.
+This event occurs when the context menu opens in the SfCellGrid.
 It receives an argument of type `CellContextMenuOpeningEventArgs` containing the following information about the event.

 <table>
 <tr>